Microlending Definition and Examples

 How to Lend

 If you're interested in lending money to entrepreneurs, whether it's a bakery down the street or a farmer on the other side of the world, you have plenty of opportunities.
 An easy way to lend small amounts of money, although you won't earn any interest, is with one of the first websites to popularize microlending, Kiva.org.
-Kiva.org is a hands-off approach, but if you'd like to get more involved, search out lenders in your area, starting with the SBA list linked to above.
+Kiva.org offers a more hands-off investing approach, but if you'd like to get more involved, search out lenders in your area, starting with the SBA list linked to above.

 Microlending isn't just about making money; it's about helping out people who want to work hard and need access to affordable business capital.
 Unfortunate circumstances happen, though, and you could actually lose money if borrowers can't repay their loans, so only lend money that you can really do without.